 Hauling a lifeless body was no easy task for a scrawny guy like Rikter.
 Sometimes waves helped, sometimes they tried to pull his burden back to the sea.
 The birds watched, their beady eyes unblinking.
 Ruffled figures appeared on the cliff: Aimek’s tribe came to mourn him.

 One by one people descended to the beach.
 Even old Kalare came: one of her grandsons carried her down the cliff on his back.
-Out of her cave, in the sun, she looked even older than she was, as bleak as last year’s grass, as fragile as a dry branch.
-Kalare walked slowly, one foot in front of the other, wavering her hands to keep balance.
+Out of her cave, in the sun, she looked even older than she was, as bleak as last year’s grass, as crooked as a dry branch.
+Kalare walked slowly, carefully putting one foot in front of the other, leaning on a cane to keep balance.
 She approached Elie.
 Old woman’s blind eyes gilded by the young sun met the girl’s.

 “He’s alive?!”
 Elie beamed; Rikter sighed.